Marian Dunlea M.Sc., IAAP, ICP, is a Jungian analyst and somatics practitioner, an international speaker, and an author.

-She is head of Training for the BodySoul Europe organisation, which is sister to the Marion Woodman Foundation.
+Marian is Head of Training for the BodySoul Europe organisation, which is sister to the Marion Woodman Foundation, where she is core faculty.

 BodyDreaming brings together the analytic legacy of Carl Jung with developments in the fields of Body Oriented Psychotherapy.
 It shows that we remain, elusively, disconnected from our dreams (and inner images), until we can embody them through interoceptive awareness.
 This transformative process, catalyzed through connection to the Living, Sensing, Knowing Body, bridges the dream world to here-and-now experience.
 In this way, we nourish the deep Self, the True Self, and our connection to inner aliveness and vitality.
 I believe that this book contributes to a rich dialogue between analytic and experiential therapies; a dialogue that will certainly enhance both.